GrowthTech2023/GhostMe/README.md

   - Implement endpoints that call Descript's API for video transcription.
   - Implement endpoints that communicate with GPT-4 for caption generation.
   - Use Celery and Redis for managing and speeding up AI tasks.
-  - Store application data in a PostgreSQL database.
+  - Store application data in a PostgresML database.

 ## Frontend
 - **ReactJS:**